- UCAS course code

 Options and flexibility

 The first three semesters of our undergraduate courses share the same content.
-This gives you the opportunity to transfer between electrical and electronic, electronic and mechatronic engineering up until halfway through your second year.
+This gives you the opportunity to transfer between mechatronic engineering, and electrical and electronic engineering, up until halfway through your second year.

 Teaching and learning

-In your first year of study there is approximately a 50:50 split between your contact time and independent study; about the same as when studying for A-levels.
+In your first year of study there is approximately a 50:50 split between your contact time and independent study, which is about the same as when studying for A-levels.

-In subsequent years this split changes to a greater amount of independent learning, with the split being approximately 30:70 in the third year and 20:80 in the fourth.
+In subsequent years this split changes to a greater amount of independent learning, with the split being approximately 30:70 in the 3rd Year and 20:80 in the 4th Year.
 This does not mean that less help is available; our staff are here to help.

 Contact time could be in a lecture, example class, tutorial, laboratory class and sometimes may be online (email/e-learning/web blog etc).
 All of these activities enable you to interact with us to ensure you have the best possible learning experience.